WXFanatics/buoy-placefile/README.md

 ## This is a fork of [https://github.com/ktrue/buoy-placefile](https://github.com/ktrue/buoy-placefile)

-I will most likely create and/or modify the placefiles with my personal touches.
+I will most likely modify the placefiles with my personal touches.

 Modified Placefiles: